This Lavender Latte has a sweet floral note from lavender simple syrup. Made with coffee or espresso, it is simple and easy to make.

-It's definitely a drink I'll add into my rotation.
+It's definitely a drink I'll add to my rotation.
 I think you may be pleasantly surprised as well.

-Pour soy milk over coffee.
+Step 6: Pour over coffee.
 Spoon foam on top.

 - Do NOT use a Nutribullet to blend hot soy milk.
 It doesn't do well with hot liquids.
 If you want to use it, blend cold soy milk.